Guides · Getting started

 - Main stages (solo) — The core experience.
 Over 80 solo rhythm games.
 Work through these in order; they are paced to build your timing vocabulary naturally.

-- Multiplayer — Over 30 local multiplayer games for up to 1–4 on one system.
+- Multiplayer — Over 30 local multiplayer games for up to 1–4 on one system, local only on one system.
 Great after you know the solo stages.
-Some multiplayer-only cues behave differently from their solo counterparts.
+See the Multiplayer guide for co-op, competitive, and setup tips.

 - Practice / Lesson — Every stage has a built-in Practice mode.
 Use it without shame.
 It is designed for exactly this.